Pettersson-dev/Security-architecture/README.md

 * Use TLS and consider mTLS for sensitive information.

 ## File transfer (FTP etc)
+* Use sFTP
+* Encrypt and sign sensitive files
 ## Email

 # HMI - Human to machine interaction